survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 // Mock loader context (`this`) so that we have an environment
 // that's close enough to Webpack in order to avoid crashes
 // during testing.
-Alternatively we could code defensively
+Alternatively, we could code defensively
 // and protect against the missing data. const webpackContext = {
   cacheable: noop,